mauroservienti/milestone.github.io/_posts/2019-09-10-businesses-dont-fail-they-make-mistakes.md

    Note over B,C: Reason: invalid date
 </div>

-The system has now many options to react to the bueinss failure.
-For example an email could be sent to the user stating the previously entered `cash order` failed the validation process, and has been suspended.
+The system has now many options to react to the business failure: for example an email could be sent to the user warning them that the previously entered `cash order` failed the validation process, and has been suspended.

 ## Conclusion